tensorflow/docs/site/en/api_docs/python/tf/contrib/metrics/recall_at_precision.md

 * <b>`updates_collections`</b>: An optional list of collections that `update_op` should be added to.
 * <b>`name`</b>: An optional variable_scope name.
+* <b>`strict_mode`</b>: If true and there exists a threshold where the precision is above the target precision, return the corresponding recall at the threshold.
+Otherwise, return 0.
+If false, find the threshold where the precision is closest to the target precision and return the recall at the threshold.

 #### Returns: